r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Does that mean...the battle is over for now?

 **Napoleon:**
 Nope, I'm afraid it's not gonna be that easy.
-There's still more of them, {(M) mes amis. /(F) mes amies. }
+There's still more of them, [♂ mes amis. /♀ mes amies. ]

 **Napoleon:**
 It's still hard to make out magical energy here, but that's not the only unusual thing in the air.
 Can you smell it?